Local Living: Clear the Shelter Event - ABC Columbia

 Local Living on ABC Columbia brought to you by MUSC Health

-COLUMBIA, SC (WOLO)– In your look at Local Living, you could be taking home a furry friend.
-The Columbia Animal Services is hosting a Clear the Shelter event.
+COLUMBIA, SC (WOLO)– The Columbia Animal Services is hosting a Clear the Shelter event this month.

-The free adoption special is going on now through the end of the month.
+The free adoption special is going on now through August 31, 2023.

 To take part in the event, you can head to the shelter located at 127 Humane Lane.